privacycg/storage-partitioning/README.md

 ## Blocking

-Aside from using additional keying, outright blocking of the user agent state is also considered at times, e.g., for Cookies or as happens today for Storage in opaque origins.
+Aside from using additional keying, outright blocking of the user agent state is also considered at times, e.g., for cross-site Cookies or as happens today for Storage in opaque origins.
 This is not likely to be web compatible nor even desirable for all user agent state, but could well be a valid solution for some.

 ## User agent state